Axel713/fit-for-work/README.md

 ### **HTML code validation**

 To verify the quality of the written HTML documents, I used the automated [W3C Markup Validator](https://validator.w3.org) service.
+The code was tested with the Direct Input tool.

 #### **Summary of findings and actions**